manjuram01/NVDA-Analysis/README.md

 📌 Future Improvements

-The dashboard can be extended to include comparisons with other semiconductor stocks such as AMD and Intel for a broader market view.
+*The dashboard can be extended to include comparisons with other semiconductor stocks such as AMD and Intel for a broader market view.

-Predictive modeling techniques (ARIMA / LSTM) can be applied to forecast NVIDIA’s future stock performance.
+*Predictive modeling techniques (ARIMA / LSTM) can be applied to forecast NVIDIA’s future stock performance.

-The dashboard can be enhanced with drill-down analysis and more dynamic filters in Power BI for deeper interactivity.
+*The dashboard can be enhanced with drill-down analysis and more dynamic filters in Power BI for deeper interactivity.

 👤 Author
+**Manju Ram Bojja**
 📧 [Gmail](manjurambojja@gmail.com)
 🌐 [LinkedIn](https://www.linkedin.com/in/manju-ram-b-031976239/)